 A stand-up party encourages everyone to mingle and move around the room.

 Another great thing is that it can be shorter, so you can mix different groups of people together for a festive evening that you wouldn’t dream of doing for a sit-down dinner.

 (If your party is for a group of good friends, you can ask each guest to bring an appetizer and a bottle of wine or non-alcoholic drink and share the cost.
 They don’t mind – they’re just excited to get together.)

 With a collection of nibbles and libations, its a party!

-Set a festive mood.
-LED pillar candles, strings of lights, evergreens and holiday music will create a merry atmosphere at a nominal cost.
+It’s easy to set a festive mood.
+You’ve probably already got Christmas decorations set up.
+Just add some LED pillar candles, strings of lights around the room, and maybe some more evergreens.
+Holiday music will create a merry atmosphere at a nominal cost.

-For an elegant tone, use china plates and wine glasses if you have them, and are fine with the cleanup time.
+For an elegant tone, use china plates and wine glasses if you have enough, and are fine with the cleanup time.